Using Adobe Connect

 office hours in regular face-to-face classes.
 An alternative for

 small groups is Google Hangouts or Skype.
+The main features we will use are audio and screen sharing.

-case you need for each class
+case you need

 be handy, so you can both see and read a good sized copy of a what I am